sui-foundation/sui-demo-day-hk/README.md

 - Sui Foundation will invite and select a panel of judges and experts from the Foundation, Mysten Labs, partner organizations, VC’s, institutions, and etc.
 - Judges will submit a scoresheet for each project demo, the lowest and highest scores will be dropped, and the sum of the remaining scores will be tallied
-- Judge panel scores will be used to determine the Judges Favorite Prizes
+- Judge panel scores will be used to determine the Judge's Choice winners

 ## Prize Structure